 You have a WCC career coach ready to partner with you, whenever you need it.
 You’ll receive individualized support from an experienced coach who will work with you on your career strategy and search needs.
 Our coaches are seasoned business professionals with backgrounds in a wide range of industries and functions who are knowledgeable in career coaching, skill building, strategic career planning and negotiations.
 To meet with a career coach, schedule an appointment online, email email@example.com, call 314-935-5950, or stop by the WCC in Knight Hall 210.

 Companies looking for experienced talent send us positions targeted to alumni.
 To better serve Olin alumni and provide easier access to “experienced-hire” opportunities, we post positions in the following places:

 - Olin’s LinkedIn group (log in to your Linkedin account, navigate to group 1090, and ask to join.
 A group moderator approves alumni requests.)

-- CAREERlink houses information for BSBA/SMP and alumni from those programs
+- CAREERlink houses information for BSBA and alumni from the BSBA program

-- OlinConnect houses information for MBA/PMBA/EMBA and alumni from those programs
+- OlinConnect houses information for MBA/PMBA/EMBA/SMP and alumni from those programs

 Resources with the key icon require you to login with your WUSTL key.
 Click here for instructions.
 Those with the padlock icon use another authentication method.
 Contact the WCC at firstname.lastname@example.org for instructions.